Graham913/Basic_Onshape_CAD/README.md

 I made a fork for the caster

-I made an extruded cicrle with two equal sized filleted rectagles with holes in the top middle of them as well as a hollow cylindar on the opposite side of the circle
+I made an extruded cicrle with two equal sized filleted rectagles with holes in the top middle of them, as well as a hollow cylindar on the opposite side of the circle

 ![Graham.fork](images/Graham.fork.PNG)